mbokh/IFS-Research/README.md

 ### Raw Spectra Extraction
 After finding the bounding boxes of each particle in a given frame, we analyze the rest of the image to extract spectral data.
+In an atttempt to filter some noise, **occluded particles will not have their spectra extracted**, and in the extracted data, the temperature will be indicated as 0, with spectral data being an array of 0s.

 In the simplest case, a spectral line is not overlapped by any other line, and we can simply "read it off".
 We apply the translation to the original particle's coordinates, and then, starting from a known distance to the left of the mapping, scan to a known distance to the right of the centroid.
 The height over which we scan is the same height as the original particle's bounding box.
 We then average over height and width of the particle's bounding box.
 It seems to be that spectral lines are vaguely diamond in shape, in that they taper towards the ends.
 Since our averaging region is rectangular, this means that, towards the ends, more background color will be averaged into the spectra.
 However, this was also the case for the calibration process, and so it is divided away in the calibration.